-12. What are the cases where business process cant proceed correctly subsequent to restart from a checkpoint?
+12. What are the cases where the business process cant proceed correctly after the restart from a checkpoint?

-Sending HTTP response, confirming an email/jms message etc. This is because the confirmation or sending HTTP response has to done in the same session.
+Answer: Sending HTTP response, confirming an email/JMS message, etc. This is because the confirmation or sending HTTP response has to do in the same session.
 When engine crashes these sessions are closed at their socket level.
-In such cases send response/confirm before checkpoint.
+In such cases send response/confirm before the checkpoint.

 13. What is S Programming Language?